How to protect your lifestyle in retirement?

 How much money must you have for retirement?
 The answer to this question is different for each person.
 It all depends on your standard of living, your financial commitments, your goals and the age when you will retire.
 Use the Retirement Calculator to help you know how much money you must save for your retirement.
 Canadians retire around age 64 on the average3.
 With the assistance of this article, determine the best time to retire based on your different income sources.

-Maintain their standard of living
+Maintaining your standard of living

 You planned your savings to benefit from your retirement, but what about your life insurance coverage?
 Term life insurance is an advantageous solution to meet your need for coverage.
 It lets you protect the financial health of your loved ones based on your specific needs, at a lower cost.
 Read this article to learn the reasons to opt for term life insurance.
 Maintaining your standard of living in retirement can be a challenge for some.
 See these tips to achieve your retirement goals!